dimensionhq/electric/README.md

 ```
 Then, restart your powershell and you've setup tab completion!

+## Authors
+[XtremeDevX](https://www.github.com/XtremeDevX) - Founder And Developer Of Electric

+See also the list of [contributors](https://github.com/electric-package-manager/electric/contributors) who participated in this project.

 ## Built With
 [Python 3](https://www.python.org/)
 [Click](https://click.palletsprojects.com/en/7.x/)

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/electric-package-manager/electric/tags).

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Config In Alpha
 A small peek of what's coming up next for electric! `(pssst! don't tell anyone!)`!